 Fabric that is woven in a manner that does not initially pass fire codes, but is then topically treated with chemical(s) that make the finished product flame retardant.
 These flame retardant chemicals are not permanent, and laundering will affect the subsequent flame resistant nature of the fabric.
 Please refer to the product for information on the durability of the FR treatment on such materials.
 Though our company does not retreat fabric, some commercial dry cleaners have flame retardant capabilities, or there are many labs that are able to retreat fabrics.

 Durably Flame Retardant (DFR)

-Although the fabric is comprised of flame resistant threads, this initial treatment is not at a complete enough level to make it fully flame retardant.
-Unlike FR fabrics in which chemical(s) are topically applied, Durably Flame Retardant fabric uses non-water soluble chemical compounds that bind into the fibers, typically resulting in a flame retardant that withstands at least 25 washes (when laundered properly).
+Unlike FR fabrics in which chemical(s) are topically applied, Durably Flame Retardant fabric uses non-water soluble chemical compounds that bind into the fibers, resulting in a flame retardant that typically withstands up to 25 washes (when laundered properly).

 Inherently Flame Retardant (IFR)